CtrlK

 Suggestions

-Add validation checkpoints between workflow steps: check `requesthunt scrape status` before proceeding to search, and verify search results are sufficient before generating the report.
+Add validation checkpoints to the workflow: check `requesthunt scrape status` after Step 2, handle cases where scrape returns insufficient data, and verify data quality before generating the report.

 DimensionReasoningScore